Common Bugleweed flowers

 A small to medium size semi-evergreen groundcover great for shaded areas; in mid to late spring spikes of blue, purple or pink flowers appear, depending on the cultivar, create a carpeted effect and attract pollinators; water regularily in hot weather

-Common Bugleweed's attractive small crinkled round leaves remain emerald green in colour throughout the year.
+Common Bugleweed's attractive small crinkled round leaves remain emerald green in colour throughout the year on a plant with a spreading habit of growth.
 It features showy spikes of blue flowers with purple overtones rising above the foliage from mid to late spring.
-The fruit is not ornamentally significant.

 Common Bugleweed is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This plant will require occasional maintenance and upkeep, and should not require much pruning, except when necessary, such as to remove dieback.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Common Bugleweed is recommended for the following landscape applications;

 - Rock/Alpine Gardens